atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 - basically, this is an attempt to process and present links collected from [various awesome-atproto/bsky lists](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7) from around the web. id:: 677672f7-5e29-4db1-a373-b6d3fed4549a
 	- prior art: there are already a number of similar projects
-		- difference is
-			- we put the data into [grist](https://github.com/gristlabs/grist-core/), a sqlite db with an excel-like frontend (still supports full sql queries through an api)
-			- we use only open-source, self-hostable software collapsed:: true
-				- TODO unfortunately not actually self-hosted yet
-			- we don't sell ad space
 		- some of the other projects:
 		  https://growbluesky.com/
 		  https://blueskystarterpack.com/
 		  https://bskyinfo.com/
 		  https://blueskydirectory.com/
+			- if anyone knows other proprietary ones lmk
-			-
+		- what makes us different
+			- we put the data into [grist](https://github.com/gristlabs/grist-core/), a sqlite db with an [extensible](https://support.getgrist.com/widget-custom/) excel-like frontend (still supports full sql queries through an api)
+			- we use only open-source, self-hostable software collapsed:: true
+				- TODO unfortunately not actually self-hosted yet
+			- we don't sell ad space
 	- structure/process
 		- [db schema]([[schema]])
 			- Sites